 “Last year, we had 2,500 light-up scarves, and we gave those out in the first few blocks,” Wilkinson said, noting Morris this time will have 4,000 surprise items.

 She calls it a sight to see when adults and children gather for the formal lighting at Chapin Park to do a countdown together with the mayor.
-When the lights are thrown, giant snowflakes sparkle high in the trees and Santa is ready to hear children’s wishes as carols are sung and Boy Scouts give out cocoa.
+When the lights are thrown, giant snowflakes sparkle high in the trees and Santa is ready to hear children’s wishes as carols are sung and Boy Scouts give out hot cocoa.

 House walk for charity

 Tours of four decorated destinations will be featured from 11 a.m. to 5 p.m.
 Saturday.
 One of the two houses is in the country, the Lewis and Bailey family’s ranch-style home, Wilkinson said.
-Beautifully decorated with tasteful modern decor, the sprawling residence has a large yard for an over the river and through the woods kind of feel, she said.
+Beautifully decorated with tasteful modern decor, the sprawling residence has a large yard for an over-the-river and through-the-woods kind of feel, she said.

 The other showcased house is the Frey family’s two-story stone home in Rockwell Estates, which Wilkinson describes as stately and featuring a different theme in every room.